Apple Watch Ultra goes official with new design, bigger battery | Digital Trends

-Apple is introducing an all-new Apple Watch lineup, called the Apple Watch Ultra.
-It is geared towards fitness enthusiasts and extreme sports fanatics.
+Apple is introducing an all-new Apple Watch model, called the Apple Watch Ultra.
+It is geared toward fitness enthusiasts and extreme sports fanatics.
 The Apple Watch Ultra goes up against the sports-focused Garmins of the world and does so with an extreme price tag.

-The rugged Apple Watch Ultra has been rumored to feature a water-resistance rating of 50 meters and last more than a day, thanks to the bigger form factor, which undoubtedly packs a bigger battery.
-It should also come with a shatter-resistant display packed in the titanium casing.
-The Apple Watch Ultra is likely the largest Apple Watch to date at 47mm with a screen size of just under 2 inches.
-Apple’s unveiling the watch now, so check back soon for all of the official details!
+The rugged Apple Watch Ultra features a water-resistance rating of 30 meters and lasta more than a day, thanks to the bigger form factor, which packs a larger battery.
+It also comes with a shatter-resistant display packed into the titanium casing.
+The Apple Watch Ultra is the largest Apple Watch to date at 49mm, with a screen size of just under 2 inches, and it is the brightest display ever on an Apple Watch.

-This story is still developing, so check back soon for more information.
+The Apple Watch Ultra is made out of aerospace-grade titanium and is corrosion-resistant.
+You get a new Action button, which is customizable and gives you quick control for a range of functions.
+Apart from that, the Digital Crown is larger and designed to be used while wearing gloves.
+Apple Watch Ultra gets a second speaker for increased volume and three microphones for voice clarity even in windy conditions.

+The new Apple Watch Ultra can last up to 36 hours on a single charge and up to 60 hours using low-power mode.
+Watch faces have been improved as well to offer the most technical watch face yet, called Wayfinder.
+It includes a compass on the dial and can be customized for mountains, oceans, and trails.
+The Apple Watch Ultra gets a night mode where the display turns red for better visibility.
+The new action button can set off an alert up to 600 feet.

 Editors' Recommendations